What Is the Difference between Yogurt and Kefir?

-Most varieties of yogurt are also thicker than kefir, given the same length of fermentation time.
+Most varieties of yogurt are also thicker than kefir.
 While yogurt is almost always eaten with a spoon, milk kefir is usually consumed as a cultured dairy drink.

 In addition to these different cheese products, both yogurt and milk kefir are quite versatile, and can be used in many recipes, from dips to baked goods.